sampreet-chawla/GA-unit3-w7d4-intro-to-mongoose/README.md

 });
 ```

-Run `node db/seed.js` to see the tweet creation process.
+Run `node seed.js` to see the tweet creation process in action.

 ## Promises...Promises...Promises...